Travel Sichuan Province, China: Tour from Chengdu to the ancient Salt Wells of Zigong

 Day 6: ZIGONG – ANYUE – SHIYANG PILU CAVES

-Trip through the beautiful landscape in a northerly direction to Anyue and further on to the Pilu caves near Shiyang.
+Travel through the beautiful landscape of Sichuan Province to Anyue and further on to the Pilu caves near Shiyang.
 The wonderful grottos of Pilu originate mainly from the Song dynasty (960 – 1279), during the heyday of Buddhism in the region.

 Very impressive is the grotto with the shrine of Liu Benzun (852-907) which is worked out in great detail and gives a good insight into life during the late Tang dynasty.

 Liu Benzun is regarded as the first “patriarch of esoteric Buddhism”.
 Legend has it that Liu Benzun lived an ascetic lifestyle and did penance by maiming himself.